The VI European Labour Mobility Congress passed under the slogan New posting rules. Problems solved? Fairness guaranteed?

 On the one hand, the compromise achieved seems to be beneficial, or rather the best possible real to achieve.
 The 24-month period of continuing to be subject to the legislation of the sending country for posted workers has been maintained.
 The ban on substitution for the duration of the service has been made, significantly improving legal certainty in this matter.
 On the other hand, exceptionally unfortunate were the auxiliary criteria for determining the actual headquarters of the company that were supposed to be used to detect the company’s boxes.
 Instead of investigating whether there are links with the author of the mailbox, most often the only or the most important client of the mailbox, the criteria help to determine where the majority of employees’ work is performed.
 One may get the impression that their goal is not to fight with boxes, but to force small and medium-sized enterprises to move their registered office to the state in which they provide most services.

-In the struggle for income from contributions, the state lost the interests of the insured
+In the struggle for income from contributions, the Member StateS lost the interests of the insured persons from sight

 – concluded Margareta Przybyła.
 Although we are awaiting the adoption of the final text of the amendment, the EKMP participants already know that it will be a bit easier to keep the legislation of the sending state under Art.
 12, and much harder on the basis of Art.
 13.

-– one of the participants told us, who among many workers posted to Germany several specialists of Ukrainian nationality.
+– one of the participants who among many workers posted to Germany had also sent several specialists of Ukrainian nationality, told us,

 Coordination of social security systems

 In conclusion, Congress provided the participants with a huge dose of systematized knowledge on the subject of new posting rules coming into effect this and next year.
 The organizers believe that knowledge of these principles will solve many practical problems of entrepreneurs.
-In addition, it will strengthen their position on the (still under construction) single market for EU services.
-Referring to the Congress’s slogan, even if the new rules on the posting of workers did not solve the real problems of the common market and did not improve the sense of justice, at least their detailed knowledge will protect posted employees and their employers from new problems that the future of the single market brings.
+In addition, it will strengthen their position on the (still being under construction) Single Market for EU services.
+Referring to the Congress’s slogan, even if the new rules on the posting of workers did not solve the real problems of the common market and did not improve the sense of justice, at least their detailed knowledge will protect posted workers and their employers from new problems that the future of the Single Market holds.

 Marek Benio, PhD